OpenSea

-OpenSea is an American online marketplace for non-fungible tokens (NFTs), founded in 2017 by Devin Finzer and Alex Atallah.
-It facilitates the buying, selling, and minting of NFTs across a range of blockchains.
+OpenSea is an American digital asset platform founded in 2017 by Devin Finzer and Alex Atallah.
+It facilitates the trading of cryptocurrencies and the buying, selling, and minting of non-fungible tokens (NFTs) across a range of blockchains.
 Headquartered in Miami, OpenSea supports fixed-price sales and auctions for digital assets including artwork, music, gaming items, and domain names.

-The company has evolved from a peer-to-peer platform into one of the largest NFT marketplaces.
+Originally launched as a peer-to-peer platform, OpenSea grew into one of the largest NFT marketplaces, further expanding with its 2025 release of OS2, a rebuilt version of the platform, allowing the trading of cryptocurrencies.

 History

-Founding and initial growth (2017–2020)
+Founding and initial growth (2017–2021)

 Devin Finzer and Alex Atallah founded OpenSea in December 2017.
 They were inspired by CryptoKitties, a blockchain-based game featuring non-fungible tokens that had been released earlier that year.
-Finzer and Atallah believed that OpenSea could be a marketplace for buying NFT tokens like those.
-Y Combinator accepted OpenSea into its accelerator program in 2018, and in an announcement described the startup as a "peer-to-peer marketplace for crypto goods".
+Y Combinator accepted OpenSea into its accelerator program in 2018.
 After finishing the pre-seed round by Y Combinator, OpenSea raised $2.1 million in venture capital in November 2019.

 In March 2020, the platform had 4,000 active users completing $1.1 million in transactions a month.
+In March 2021, OpenSea raised 23 million in Series A funding through Andreessen Horowitz, among other investors.
 By July 2021, users were completing $350 million in transactions a month, and the company was valued at $1.5 billion—meaning unicorn status—after a $100 million Series B venture round led by Andreessen Horowitz.
 In August 2021, the value of monthly transactions spiked to $3.4 billion, and in November OpenSea had 1.8 million active users.

-On September 14 of that same year, Nate Chastain, the then-head of product at OpenSea, was accused of insider trading after it was revealed that he bought NFTs shortly before they were showcased on OpenSea's front page, subsequently selling them at higher values.
-The next day OpenSea acknowledged the accusations and launched an internal review.
-On September 16, OpenSea announced that Chastain had resigned.
-In May 2023, Chastain was convicted of wire fraud and money laundering in federal court and later sentenced to three months in prison.
+In November 2021, OpenSea partnered with Vogue Singapore to release an NFT collection for the brand.
+The collection included two covers of magazines from September 2021 and other pieces of artwork from related artists.
+A month later, in December 2021, OpenSea partnered with Billboard and Autograph, the NFT platform co-founded by Tom Brady, to auction The Weeknd’s “Blinding Lights” NFT collection, commemorating the song’s record-breaking performance on the Billboard Hot 100.
+Also in that month, OpenSea entered into a partnership with Christie's to conduct auctions of NFTs on the blockchain.
+The collaboration's first sale featured works by artists including Andre O'Shea, Recur, Oseanworld, GMUNK, and Ash Thorp.